Ontario’s housing market is tight – making multiple real estate offers seemed like a good idea at the time.

 Bidding Up Your Offer

 Realtors aren’t beyond bidding up your offer.
 So think about how much you’re prepared to pay before you’d rather just walk away. $5,000 to $7,500 is a good rule of thumb for each additional offer beyond your first.
-Most GTA properties were selling for 105% above list price in September 2022.
+Most GTA properties were selling for 97% to 101% of list price in September 2022.
 Your realtor’s fiduciary duty to you.

 When You Pay Too Much for a Property

 Getting the price right is important.
 Your mortgage may get turned down or you may have to come up with more cash if the selling price and property appraisal don’t match up.
 You could also try negotiating with the seller.
 With the deal on the line, they might be willing to come down, especially when confronted with the real value of their home.
 Get a home appraisal value.

 You may be anxious to get the home, but don’t forget the basics: